-1. Name any two specific areas of economic activity, which can be effectively managed by small business enterprises.

-- 2. Identify the type of small scale industries on the basis of fixed capital investment in plant and machinery. - (a) Total amount of fixed capital investment in plant and machinery does not exceed Rs.
+- 1. Name any two specific areas of economic activity, which can be effectively managed by small business enterprises. - (a) - (b) - 2.
+Identify the type of small scale industries on the basis of fixed capital investment in plant and machinery.
+Mention your answer in the box given against each statement. - (a) Total amount of fixed capital investment in plant and machinery does not exceed Rs.
 25 lakhs. - (b) The total amount of fixed capital investment in plant and machinery does not exceed Rs.
-One lakh. - The total amount of fixed capital investment in plant and machinery is less (c) than one Crore and more than Rs 25 lakhs. - (d) The total amount of fixed capital investment in plant and machinery does not exceed Rs.
+One lakh. - (c) The total amount of fixed capital investment in plant and machinery is less than one Crore and more than Rs 25 lakhs. - (d) The total amount of fixed capital investment in plant and machinery does not exceed Rs.
 10 Lakhs. - (e) The total amount of fixed capital investment in plant and machinery does not exceed Rs.
 50,000 per artisan.

-8.10 GOVERNMENT POLICY TOWARDS SMALL BUSINESS
+25.10 GOVERNMENT POLICY TOWARDS SMALL BUSINESS

-The Government of India has given special importance to small business enterprises due to their vast potentiality for development of social and economic conditions of the country.
-Several kinds of assistance and support are announced from time to time keeping in view the changing economic conditions.
+The Government of India has given special importance to small business enterprises due their vast potentiality for development of social and economic condition of the country.
+Several assistance and support are announced from time to time keeping in view the changing economic conditions.
 The following are some of such steps taken by the Government for development of small business in India.